satoshi-create/complexity-and-network-webdesign/projects/horizontal-scroll-emaki/README.md

 - Reconstruct the horizontal emaki experience on the web
 - Provide responsive, smooth horizontal navigation
-- Use metadata structures (JSON) for narrative extensibility
+- Use metadata structures (JSON or RDB) for narrative extensibility
 - Explore ways of layering scenes, annotations, and meaning

 ---